 We’ve highlighted below some of the most recent developments and occurrences in youth-related news and events.
-In this week's Friday news we speak about march of teachers and students in New Delhi, support of Turkey and EU for Syrian refugees who will be studying at Turkish universities and Malaysian students who are free to join political campaigns outside campus.
+In this week's Friday news we speak about India being the world's leading nation in terms of science and tech graduates, potential decrease in the number of international students in the Netherlands and Malaysian university staff's call for more autonomy from politicians.